Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 Try to get this number as low as possible by creating the smallest list of information possible (number of users, groups etc.)

-In some cloud provider cases like, Google workspace, you can select which Users, groups, OUs you want to include.
+In some cloud provider cases like, Google workspace, you can select which Users, groups, "OUs" you want to include.

-Maybe you dont need the whole company and all of the OUs, maybe you can have a group that contains all the necessary users.
-Start by cutting the these output informations first , which will help with the traffic and CLoud Provider (google workspace) site of things
+Maybe you don't need the whole company and all of the "OUs", maybe you can have a group that contains all the necessary users.
+Start by cutting the these output information first , which will help with the traffic and CLoud Provider (google workspace) site of things